kunhuatu/anomaly_detection/README.md

 ## Approach summary

 The task has been divided into three different levels: processing level, detector level, user level.
+An auxiliary `json_parser` is used to read and write json format.

 #### Processing level (process_log.py):
 1. Get the value of